 On UI Animations

-Thanks Paco for bringing up this great topic, and creating the outline of this article, while we brainstorming the animation part of our design system.
+Thanks Paco for bringing up this great topic, and creating the outline of this article while we brainstorming the animation part of our design system.
 Here're some personal notes that I think worth writing down.

 ease with a small duration (~200ms) as the transition, but we can define our own easing function too.

-Generally we can divide all transitions into 2 groups:
+We can divide all transitions into 2 groups:

 A. Style (opacity, color, background, shadow, border, transform, etc.)